nveenstra/ludacris/README.md

-# LudaCRIS — An Open, AI-First CRIS System
+# LudaCRIS — Toward a 4th Generation of Research Information Systems

 In the current political and economic climate, many universities are re-evaluating their approach to digital autonomy and sovereignty.
 Current Research Information Systems (CRIS) systems in conjunction with repositories were mainly used as standalone tools to track research results.
 In recent years the need arose to integrate these systems into the Business Intelligence (BI) infrastructure in order to monitor research progress.